Tips and Tricks

 - Institute policies and procedures to stay organized and make obtaining a prior authorization (PA) easier.

 - Pick the appropriate person to oversee PAs.
-The skill set that makes a person a great receptionist (agreeable and accommodating) might not be the best for managing PAs.
+The skill set that makes a person a great receptionist (agreeable and accommodating) might not be the best for managing prior authorizations.
 Pick someone who is detail-oriented and who is a bulldog who refuses to take “no” for an answer.

-- Train staff members and review high-dollar PAs before submission.
+- Train staff members and review high-dollar prior authorizations before submission.
 Sometimes biologics are rejected because the wrong section was checked on a confusing form.
-Make sure your staff is trained properly on how to submit PAs, and consider reviewing high-dollar PAs prior to submission.
+Make sure your staff is trained properly on how to submit prior authorizations, and consider reviewing high-dollar PAs prior to submission.

 - Use technology to your advantage.